There is No VAE: End-to-End Pixel-Space Generative Modeling via Self-Supervised Pre-training: Experiment

 \textbf{Evaluation.} For a fair comparison with existing works, we use evaluation suite provided by ADM~\citep{dhariwal2021diffusionmodelsbeatgans}.
 Evaluation metrics include Frechét Image Distance (FID)~\citep{NIPS2017_8a1d6947}, sFID~\citep{nash2021generatingimagessparserepresentations}, Inception Score (IS)~\citep{salimans2016improvedtechniquestraininggans}, Precision and Recall~\citep{kynkäänniemi2019improvedprecisionrecallmetric}.
-We report generation results with 50K images sampled by utilizing the Heun ODE sampler~\citep{karras2022elucidating} with 32 sampling steps in Table~\ref{tab:imagenet256_cond} and additionally with classifier-free guidance (CFG)~\citep{ho2022classifierfreediffusionguidance} in Table~\ref{tab:imagenet256} and ~\ref{tab:imagenet512}, where we use interval-cfg~\citep{kynkaanniemi2024applying} with 2.5 guidance scale and the recommended guidance interval (0.19, 1.61].
-In ablation studies, we sample diffusion models using Euler-Maruyama ODE sampler with 50 sampling steps, and report FID of diffusion models with 10K images.
+We report generation results with 50K images sampled by utilizing the Heun ODE sampler~\citep{karras2022elucidating} with 32 sampling steps in Table~\ref{tab:imagenet256_cond} and additionally with classifier-free guidance (CFG)~\citep{ho2022classifierfreediffusionguidance} in Table~\ref{tab:imagenet256} and ~\ref{tab:imagenet512}, where we use interval-cfg~\citep{kynkaanniemi2024applying} with the recommended guidance interval (0.19, 1.61].
+In ablation studies, we sample diffusion models using Euler deterministic sampler with 50 sampling steps, and report FID of diffusion models with 10K images.
 For consistency models, we report FID with 50K images produced via one-step sampling across all experiments.

 \textbf{Pre-training cost comparison with VAE}.
 On ImageNet-256, utilizing 8xH200, we compare our pre-training cost with the sd-vae-mse\footnote{https://huggingface.co/stabilityai/sd-vae-ft-mse}, which is widely adopted in VAE-based methods.
-It is originally trained for 840k steps in total with a batch size of 192 on large-scale open-sourced datasets.
+It is originally trained for 840K steps in total with a batch size of 192 on large-scale open-sourced datasets.
 To achieve our performance reported in Table~\ref{tab:imagenet256},~\ref{tab:imagenet512}, and~\ref{tab:imagenet256_onestep}, the pre-training takes 57 hours, 111 hours, and 100 hours respectively.
 In contrast, it takes 160 hours to train sd-vae-mse.
 Since our pre-training cost is smaller than the VAE model, we only report our fine-tuning cost (in epochs) when comparing with latent-space methods.
+We benchmark overall training efficiency against DiT on ImageNet-256 in Table~\ref{tab:train_efficiency}.